 What process should a government agency follow when planning for a document scanning project?

-Government agencies are required to manage a large number of critical documents, many of which may contain private/sensitive information.
 Before the digitization process begins, it is crucial to develop a clear policy outlining which documents will be scanned, which fields will be indexed, and how changes to these systems will be communicated to employees.
 Creating a timeline for the project and assigning roles and responsibilities is also an important part of this step.

 Government offices are expected to adhere to strict regulations that protect the privacy and confidentiality of those they serve.
 Be sure to review applicable state and federal laws in advance, and develop procedures that follow data privacy best practices to ensure compliance with these laws.